CodeJugalbandi/Paradigms/scratch/FizzBuzz/ReadMe.md

 0 0 1 0 2 1 0 0 1 2 0 1 0 0 3 0 0 1 0 2
 ```

 **KRISHNA** In the above vector, a 1 means the number was divisible by 3 (Fizz), a 2 means divisible by 5 (Buzz), and 3 means both 3 and 5 (FizzBuzz).
-We had to reverse the order of 3 and 5 to put the 5 in the top row, which is the most significant digit of the polynomial.
+I reversed the order of 3 and 5 to put the 5 in the top row, which is the most significant digit of the polynomial - in order for 1 to be 3 and 2 to be 5.
+This doesn't really matter, of course - just feels a bit more natural.

 **KRISHNA** I'm nearly done; all I need to do now is to replace elements of input corresponding to non-zero elements of ```case```, with a text selected by the same element.
 I can find the indices of the non-zero elements using ```where``` (⍸):